yugabyte/yugabyte-db/docs/content/api/_index.md

 weight: 1200
 ---

-YugaByte DB is currently in a wire-compatible with Apache Cassandra and Redis APIs.
+YugaByte DB is currently wire-compatible with Apache Cassandra and Redis APIs.
 PostgreSQL API is in the works.

 <div>
   <a class="section-link icon-offset" href="cassandra/">